Quan-Sky/Masahito-Hayashi/README.md

 This is Masahito Hayashi's Research Group Website.

 Features
 --------

-* Thanks to [Jekyll][], content is just text files.
+* Thanks to [Jekyll](https://jekyllrb.com/docs/installation/), content is just text files.
 So even faculty should be able to figure it out.
 * Publications list generated from Latex file using [pandoc](https://pandoc.org/).
 * Personnel list.
 Organize your professors, students, staff, and alumni.
 * Combined news stream and blog posts.